p3proc/p3/docs/defaults/outputs.rst

 .. note::

     It should be noted that these are the outputs of the default workflows for the p3 pipeline.
-Changes to the workflow will not gurantee that you will have the same outputs as these or that they will be named the same.
+Changes to the workflow will not guarantee that you will have the same outputs as these or that they will be named the same.

 graph